situmtech/situm-capacitor-plugin-wayfinding-getting-started/README.md

 2. Go to the [account section](https://dashboard.situm.com/accounts/profile) and on the bottom, click on “generate one” to generate your API KEY.
 3. Go to the [buildings section](http://dashboard.situm.com/buildings) and create your first building.
 4. Download Situm Mapping Tool in Play Store (Only Android devices) and calibrate your building.
 Check out [our user guide](https://situm.com/docs/03-calibration/) for detailed information.
-5. Open your UI Framework main app file.
-Right now, there is only a vue3 example and you can find the vue file at /vue3/src/App.vue.
+5. Open your UI Framework main app file: `/vue3/src/App.vue` for vue3 and `angular/src/app/app.component.ts` for angular.
-6. Put your Situm user name, API KEY and building ID in the `LibrarySettings` object of this example app:
+7. Put your Situm user name, API KEY and building ID in the `LibrarySettings` object of this example app:
 ```typescript
 const librarySettings = {
           user: "[YOUR_SITUM_USER]"